polo-diemunsch/generate-EEPROM-memory/README.md

 ```
 Enter your text:
 > Hello World!
+Choose your mode (once, cycle, repeat):
+> cycle
+File created/modified (memory.hex)
 ```
-The script will generate the corresponding hexadecimal values for each character and save them to "memory.hex".
+The script will generate the corresponding instructions and save them to "memory.hex".